 However, if, because of your situation, you are like me and you can only leave your country for a limited period of time, please talk to your adviser and ask for their guidance regarding the timeline of your studies.

 These are just three examples of what Research Students in Japan are doing.
-Hundreds of scholars all across Japan who working on various research fields, may have different experiences as kenkyusei.
-Although this article is nowhere near comprehensive, I hope our experiences has given you more insight into what a kenkyusei is, helping you prepare for your studies in Japan.
+Hundreds of scholars all across Japan who working on various research fields may have different experiences as kenkyusei.
+Although this article is nowhere near comprehensive, I hope our experiences have given you more insight into what a kenkyusei is, helping you prepare for your studies in Japan.

 If you have further questions, you may reach me at firstname.lastname@example.org.

 Monbukagakusho Scholarship for Research in Japan (Part 1: What is a Research Student?)